morendav/morendav.github.io/content/posts/differential_privacy_laplace_01.md

   class="align-center"
 >}}

-These histograms are normalized to their respective average salaries.
+These histograms are normalized to their respective distributions' average salary.
 Eliminating the long tail results in over a degree of magnitude change for the normalized noise distributions. :eyes: